-If there are reasonable grounds to believe the defendant might transfer funds to other parties or outside the jurisdiction of the court (e.g., offshore) as soon as they are served notice of a lawsuit, then it is appropriate to proceed with financial account searches before litigation is filed.
+However, for large-dollar claims, or if there are reasonable grounds to believe the defendant might transfer funds to other parties or outside the jurisdiction of the court (e.g., offshore), then it may be appropriate to proceed with financial account searches as soon as possible.

 When a civil plaintiff or federal receiver plans to petition the court to freeze the defendant’s assets, then financial accounts must first be located before prejudgment writs of attachment, preliminary injunctions and/or temporary restraining orders can be made effective.
 These considerations are common in cases of investment fraud and Ponzi schemes.

 If the circumstances of your case require an immediate search for financial accounts, then the scope and budget will be equivalent to comprehensive asset searches we conduct for purposes of judgment collection.
 More information on those capabilities can be found here: Comprehensive Post-Judgment Asset Search.